OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

   #SBATCH --error=mpi_job_slurm_errors.log

 It is recommended to **omit** the mail-user_ line, in which case mails will be delivered to your default mailbox.
-If you use a mail-user_ address outside of DTU (for example, GMail_), you may have to look for any missing mails in the *Spam* folder.
+If you use a mail-user_ address outside of DTU (for example, Gmail_), you may have to look for any missing mails in the *Spam* folder.

 It is **strongly recommended** to specify both nodes and tasks numbers so that jobs will occupy entire nodes (see `Compute node partitions`_).
 For selecting the correct number of **nodes** and **tasks** (cores) see the sbatch_ man-page items::